ZakareyaAlatoli/ZakareyaAlatoli/README.md

-*I’m a programmer who can work in any discipline but has a special interest in fullstack web development.
+*I’m a programmer who can work in any discipline but has a special interest in backend development.
 I am looking to collaborate on web apps.*
-<br><b>Contact Info:</b>
+<br><b>Contact Info: </b>
 📧: zakareya.m.alatoli@gmail.com

 # Skills
 ## Programming Languages
 - Python
-- Javascript
+- JavaScript
 - Java
 - C++
 - C